lachrist/aran/README.md

 `Identifier`             |     |        |         |       |        |         | X    |       |       |       |       |           |           |        |      |     |     |        |           |      |       |       |       |     |       |
 `Literal`                |     |        | X       |       |        |         |      |       |       |       |       |           |           |        |      |     |     |        |           |      |       |       |       |     |       |

-We finish this section by discussing the `aran` object present in the execution/analysis phase.
+We finish this section by discussing the global value holding traps during the execution/analysis phase.
-It is the responsibility of the user to make sure that the target code does not interact with it by choosing an appropriate global name.
+It is the responsibility of the user to make sure that the target code does not interact with it by choosing an appropriate global name or by adding proper guards to traps such as `read`, `write` and `enumerate`.
-Such interaction would alter the original behavior of the target and the conclusion drawn during the analysis might be falsified.
+Such interaction should be avoided because it would alter the original behavior of the target code and the conclusion drawn during the analysis might be falsified.
-Note that global variables can also be accessed through the global object -- i.e. `window` in browsers and `global` in node.
-For instance it could be wise to add a guard to the enumerate trap so that the key pointing to the `aran` object is omitted.

 ## JavaScript Modules